zuozhenggh/learning-library/developer-library/atp-apex-oda/create-apex/create-apex.md

 Estimated Lab Time: 15 minutes

+### Objectives

+In this lab, you will:
+- Create APEX workspace
+- Create a table with Quick SQL
+- Insert rows into the table
+- REST enabling the database object

+### Prerequisites

+- This lab assumes you have provisioned your ATP

 ## **STEP 1**: Create APEX Workspace

 1. In this part of the workshop we are creating an APEX workspace.
 From the Autonomous Database Home page go to **Tools** section and select **Oracle Application Express** area.